- About this set of principles

 Make good use of your time.

-Trust others, make them trust you and trust myself.
+Trust others, make them trust you and trust yourself.

 Be positive, proactive, flexible, humble and grateful.